gvwilson/thirdbit/src/fiction/in-heck/index.md

 as two bots entered the square with a pair of muddy, sullen goats between them.
 Dockety was in the lead,
-its mis-matched arms swinging as it strode toward the crowd.
+its mismatched arms swinging as it strode toward the crowd.
 Its companion Crusher brought up the rear on heavy treads, and in between—